phildavis754-ux/Bank-Wallet-Coin/README.md

  A Bank Coin (BC coin) will be a stable currency to each nation, eg- BC US, BC UK, BC AU, BC NZ etc.
  Dividends will be available through the wallet (which has KYC).
 It will definately take a few years plus for that one.
  We will also like to open retail outlets in our most popular locations if practical and sustainable.

+ - If in the future, we were to ever feel the need to close our 'electronic doors' and stop trading as a bank.
+Due to (hopefully) all nations having really  low home lending rates.
+The foundation/banks exit stratagy will be to colect all working capital and distribute the 'final' dividend to all coin holders.
+Although, that said, I don't think it will be in our lifetimes.
+And, a large successful corporation that we may become can possibly transition into another direction to continue operations.
+Who knows?
     ....    ....
     - Planetary Bank -
    Presale or regular sale funds of the 100 million dollars is small seed financing for the worlds first